Tay-space/Tesseract/README.md

 ### Setup

+1. I highly recommend setting up a virtual environment, especially if you have projects that could have conflicting dependencies.
+This is the command to create a virtual environment.

+`python3 -m venv envname`

+Once the venv is created source it in order to install the dependencies to that environment.

+`source path/to/envname/bin/activate`

-1. The required dependencies can be installed with pip.
+2. The required dependencies can be installed with pip.

 `pip install web3 dearpygui eth-account`

-2. There's several environment variables that need to be set depending on what network you want to connect to that `env_vars.py` reads from.
+3. There's several environment variables that need to be set depending on what network you want to connect to that `env_vars.py` reads from.
 (In progress)

-3. Sourcing environment variables.
+4. Sourcing environment variables.

 Currently Tesseract only supports one account and the public address for that account.